-The OSIRIS Lite (OLite) and OSIRIS Lite 2 (OLite 2) missions are technology demonstration missions utilizing NASA’s High Altitude Student Platform (HASP) to demonstrate key technologies CubeSat technologies.
+The OSIRIS Lite (OLite) and OSIRIS Lite 2 (OLite 2) missions are technology demonstration missions utilizing NASA’s High Altitude Student Platform (HASP) to demonstrate key CubeSat technologies.
 Students at the Student Space Programs Laboratory (SSPL) are developing a common spacecraft bus that can be used on a number of proposed missions.
 OLite and OLite 2 are two development missions with the goal of initially developing the technologies (OLite) and miniaturizing them to the CubeSat form factor (OLite 2).
 OLite was originally slated to fly as part of HASP 2010 and OLite 2 as part of HASP 2011.

-While OLite was developed for the HASP 2010 flight, when the flight was delayed by a year due to the Australia balloon accident, SSPL chose to take the lessons learned from designing, building and testing the OLite system and move forward with developing the CubeSat form factor for OLite 2.
+While OLite was developed for the HASP 2010 flight, when the flight was delayed by a year due to the balloon accident in Australia, SSPL chose to take the lessons learned from designing, building, and testing the OLite system and move forward with developing the CubeSat form factor for OLite 2.
 Architecture changes between OLite 1 and OLite 2 made it more practical to move forward with OLite 2 and abandon the OLite 1 payload for flight in 2011.
 Focus was thus put on developing the OLite 2 mission rather than maintaining legacy hardware and interfaces in OLite 1.

 Mission Objectives